swillinger/knapsack/docs/patterns-overview.md

 Patterns are the visual components that make up a design system.

-Unlike other pattern library tools which rely on the creation and continued maintenance of demonstration files, Bedrock relies on data models defined through [Json Schema](https://json-schema.org/) to power the automatic creation of all the variations of any given Pattern.
+Unlike other pattern library tools which rely on the creation and continued maintenance of demonstration files, Knapsack relies on data models defined through [Json Schema](https://json-schema.org/) to power the automatic creation of all the variations of any given Pattern.

-## Setting Up Patterns for Bedrock
+## Setting Up Patterns for Knapsack

-Bedrock will start tracking and documenting your Patterns by simply adding the following three files to any directory that contains a Pattern.
+Knapsack will start tracking and documenting your Patterns by simply adding the following three files to any directory that contains a Pattern.

-1) `bedrock.pattern.js` - defines a unique id for the given pattern, as well as an array of templates that create the pattern and their associated schema files.
+1) `knapsack.pattern.js` - defines a unique id for the given pattern, as well as an array of templates that create the pattern and their associated schema files.
-2) `bedrock.pattern-meta.json` - defines meta data about the pattern including its human friendly name, type, and description.
+2) `knapsack.pattern-meta.json` - defines meta data about the pattern including its human friendly name, type, and description.
 3) `your-component.schema.js` - A json schema for the component.
 4) *_Optional_* `README.md` - Optional documentation for the component.

-## Including Patterns in Bedrock
+## Including Patterns in Knapsack

-In your `bedrock.config.js` file, include all directories that contain patterns.
-Bedrock supports globbing, which means you can include a parent directory and all patterns within that pattern directory that include a `bedrock.pattern.js`, `bedrock.pattern-meta.json`, and `schema.js` file will be included.
+In your `knapsack.config.js` file, include all directories that contain patterns.
+Knapsack supports globbing, which means you can include a parent directory and all patterns within that pattern directory that include a `knapsack.pattern.js`, `knapsack.pattern-meta.json`, and `schema.js` file will be included.

 ## Example: Setting up a button

 - A "Button" Pattern

-`button/bedrock.pattern.js`
+`button/knapsack.pattern.js`
 ```javascript
 const schema = require('./button.schema');